 Steve Jobs announced his resignation as Apple’s CEO yesterday.
 He asked to remain as Chairman and the board quickly agreed.
 I, for one, am thrilled that one of the most successful trailblazers of our time will stay on.
 Aren’t you?
 Full disclosure: although I was late to the game, I’m now a total Apple geek […]

 “Full of thrills and tension – but smart and human too.”

-Lee Child, #1 New York Times Bestselling Author of Jack Reacher Thrillers
+Lee Child, #1 World Wide Bestselling Author of Jack Reacher Thrillers

 - 5 Cool Travel Gadgets For Reacher Hunters